vartikatrao/draft-chittapragada-netconf-https-notif-cbor/draft-chittapragada-netconf-https-notif-cbor.md

 # Terminology

-This document uses the following terms defined in Section 2,3 and 4 of RFCXXXX {{!I-D.draft-ietf-netconf-https-notif-15}}:
+This document uses the following terms defined in Section 2,3 and 4 of {{!I-D.draft-ietf-netconf-https-notif-15}}:

    - Capabilities Resource